FarazzShaikh/THREE-CustomShaderMaterial/README.md

 ## Note

 The variables `newPos` and `newNormal` must be defined in the `main` section of the injected shader.
 See the example shaders for how to format shaders for use with CSM.

+Variable `gl_FragColor` must be assigned a value in the `main` section of the fragment shader.